-The average home user will probably just have to back up any important files as and when they are changed, and do a full back-up once a week/month (depending on PC use).
+The average home user will probably just have to backup any important files as and when they are changed, and possibly do a full backup once a month depending on how much the system is used.

 When PCs are used in a home office scenario then backing up should be done more frequently.

-One rule of thumb would be if your important files change daily, back-up daily, if they change weekly, back-up weekly, and so on.
+If your important files change daily, backup daily.
+If they change weekly, backup weekly, and so on.